JustinGOSSES/JustinGOSSES/README.md

 hi :wave:, I'm Justin!

-I currently work as a NASA :rocket: contractor and wear Data Scientist, Software Engineering, and Program Management hats. :tophat:
+I currently work as a NASA :rocket: contractor and wear Data Scientist, Software Engineering, and Product Management hats. :tophat:

 Most of repos on here are side projects.
 Geoscience is a dominant trend in these repos, because it is an area where I have a lot of domain knowledge but don't use in my day job.
 Hence, it makes for a nice dividing line between work & side projects.